tytydraco/yessleep/out/Strange_Diner.md

 Then there’s Mr. Johnson.
 He doesn’t really have a usual meal, insisting that we should “surprise” him and give him whatever.
 However, he always refuses to drink water.
 He claimed our water had made him unable to eat fish.
 As every time he saw one, it apparently had his late wife’s face and would “beg him to stop” or “let go” with her voice.

 If you have questions, then so do I. But unfortunately for the both of us, they will forever go unanswered.
 Because Mr. Johnson, the slippery bastard, died.
 They found him in his kitchen a few months ago, soaking wet.
-Apparently, he managed to drown while eating tacos.
+Apparently, he managed to drown himself while eating tacos.

 So, to sum it all up, the diner is weird as fuck, but it’s become a major part of my life.
 So, I figured I’d start sharing a few of my experiences with y’all.